Plant microbiomes and phyllosphere communities

 Bacterial biogeography and spatial patterns in structure and function

 While humans tend to sample on scales that are convenient for us, microorganisms don't necessarily follow that pattern.
-We've been developing and using geostatistical techniques to examine fine-scale spatial heterogeneity in microbial processes (primarily extracellular enzyme activity) in soils and other systems.
+We've been developing and using geostatistical techniques to examine fine-scale spatial heterogeneity in microbial processes and community structure in soils and other systems.
 This area of research is essentially landscape ecology, but our landscapes may be no more than a few cm across.
 We've looked at fine scale patterns in microbial activity across the surfaces of decomposing leaves, and how rainfall or fire can change spatial patterns of enzymatic activity in soil.
-An off-shoot of this research is the area of bacterial biogeography and in collaboration with Dr. Cliff Ochs, my lab is investigating the biogeography of bacterial communities in large rivers of the Mississippi RIver Basin.
+A related area of research is in the field of bacterial biogeography, and we're examining the biogeography of plant-associated bacterial communities and, in an NSF-funded collaboration with Dr. Cliff Ochs in the UM Department of Biology, we're looking at the biogeography of bacterial communities in large rivers of the Mississippi RIver Basin.
+Both of those areas of research are also examining temporal changes in bacterial assemblages, over both long and short periods of time.